 Perspectivism and the Necessary Injustice of Values12 Dec 2005, Posted by Writings in

-There are certain things that are so close to us that we rarely pay attention to them, and when we do we misinterpret them, like the bacteria living in our eyes that when we happen to notice them (yes, they are visible if you pay attention) we frequently mistake them for things outside us.
+There are certain things that are so close to us that we rarely pay attention to them, and when we do, we tend to misinterpret them, like we may misinterpret pieces of vitreous that sometimes float in our eyes for things outside us.
 It is the same with what is good.
 It is something that it only requires close attention to be revealed.

 As if our regular inattention to things open to view wasn’t enough, the correspondence theory of truth and the Augustinian view of meaning led us towards the wrong path for centuries.
 Yet, as simple as it may seem, the only thing that is required to learn what is good, is simply to observe how the word is used and under what circumstances.
 There is nothing metaphysical, nothing profound, about the pair ‘good/bad’.
 It is simply a generic term used carelessly that has been mistaken for denoting an object.